-Robstine Stamps, stamp dealer is of the leading retailers in the UK, having developed our own niche of fine used stamps.
+Robstine Stamps is one of the leading stamp retailers in the UK, having developed our own niche of fine used stamps.
 How did we get to this point and where will our development take us next?

 Christine and I started in 1981 by making packets of stamps for tourist shops in London and Windsor.
 It was not long before we heard about Stamp Fairs.
 Over the next four years we attended various Fairs around London and the South-east while our stock was growing slowly.
 Originally we offered British stamps, but it did not take us long to realise everyone else had British stamps, so we needed to offer something different.